Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 Leaving the Scene of an Accident – Driver (Misdemeanor)

 If the accident did not cause an injury or death, nor did it result in more than $1,000 in property damage, you could be charged with a Class 1 misdemeanor.
-An accident with an unattended vehicle or other property that causes more than $250 in property damage will also result in charge of a Class 1 misdemeanor.
+An accident with an unattended vehicle or other property that causes more than $250 in property damage will also result in a charge of a Class 1 misdemeanor.
 If you are convicted of a Class 1 misdemeanor, you could face up to 12 months in prison and a fine of $2,500.

 If your accident involves an unattended vehicle or other property and did not cause more than $250 in property damage, you could be charged with a Class 4 misdemeanor.
 If you are convicted of a Class 4 misdemeanor, you could be fined up to $250.